Below are some frequently asked questions, rules and policies with some helpful tips for your next visit.

 Is food available?
 Can we bring food?

 Inside the museum, a snack area is available with tables and chairs, as well as a healthy food vending machine.
-You are welcome to bring food, however all food must be consumed in the snack area.
+You are welcome to bring food, however all food, drinks and gum are not permitted in our exhibit spaces.
 Additionally, there are several other options for food within walking distance and more to come as the Mueller neighborhood expands.

 Where can I nurse my baby?

 You may nurse your child anywhere in Thinkery.
 If you prefer a more private space, there is a quiet room for nursing mothers available on the second floor near the Let’s Grow exhibit.

 Thinkery is committed to keeping the museum clean and safe for our visitors.